kevin-chalmers/set10108/labs/lab05/README.md

 It will listen on the machine and wait for us to allocate a job.
 We run `mpiexec` with a few more commands:

-`mpiexec /np 4 /host <ip-address> <application>`
+`mpiexec -hosts 1 <ip-address> 4 <application-name>`

-We tell MPI which host to run on (we can also define multiple hosts).
+`1` is the number of hosts we are providing, which is one here.  `4` is the number of processes for that host.
+We tell MPI which host to run on and can provide multiple hosts.

+`mpiexec -hosts 2 <ip-address1> 8 <ip-address2> 4 <application-name>`

 You will need to copy the application to the other machine.
 Running this version will give a similar output to before.

 It is worth at this point to look at the different flags for the `mpiexec`.
 You can find these [here](https://docs.microsoft.com/en-us/powershell/high-performance-computing/mpiexec?view=hpc16-ps).